-The recipient of the Frank Bailey Prize is selected by the faculty and the prize is awarded annually to the senior deemed to have rendered the greatest service to the College in any field.
+The recipient of the Frank Bailey Prize is selected by the faculty and the Prize is awarded annually to the senior deemed to have rendered the greatest service to the College in any field.
+This year, we present the Bailey Prize to an accomplished scholar who has a distinguished record of service to both College and community.